Copyright for staff

 The material must be copied for educational purposes and you are not permitted to copy DVDs, CDs or videos that you have bought or hired.

-All copies must be labelled with the University's name, a reference to Part VA of the Copyright Act, the date on which the program was broadcast and the date on which the copy was made (if different).
+All copies must be labelled with the University's name, a reference to S113P of the Copyright Act, the date on which the program was broadcast and the date on which the copy was made (if different).

 Any copy that is communicated (copied, made available online or lent out) must carry a warning notice unless the people receiving the program cannot make further copies or communications of the program.
 Copies must be restricted to University of Newcastle staff and students.